Jidepam01/alx-low_level_programming/0x09-static_libraries/README.md

-0x09 C - static libraries
+0x09 C - Static libraries

 Task 0: A library is not a luxury but one of the necessities of life